hashgraph/hedera-improvement-proposal/HIP/hip-gas-throttling.md

 then the transaction will be charged 80% of the `gasLimit`.
 If the amount of gas used is equal to or greater than 80% the gas reserved via the `gasLimit` field then only the actual gas used will be charged.

+Gas that is reserved but not charged does not count against the throttling limit.

 ### Charging for Intrinsic and Contract Creation Gas